Boris Johnson referred to Treasury as ‘pro-death squad’, inquiry hears

 Giving evidence after Ms Lombardelli, Mr Glassborow, a career civil servant, said he and others in Downing Steet knew “there hadn’t been direct CMO, CSA, Sage analysis on this policy.”

-The inquiry later heard from Ben Warner, a former No 10 adviser who sat on the Government’s Scientific Advisory Group for Emergencies (Sage) committee.
+Dr Ben Warner, a former No 10 adviser who sat on the Government’s Scientific Advisory Group for Emergencies (Sage) committee, later gave evidence to the inquiry.

+The inquiry was shown a February 2021 exchange of messages between the data scientist and fellow Number 10 official Tom Shinner in which they complained about the Treasury.

+Mr Shinner shared a link to an opinion piece arguing then-chancellor Mr Sunak’s support for a return to normal threatened lives, saying: “Depressingly, I think there’s a lot of truth in this about Treasury approach.”

+Another exchange of messages, this time with No 10 communications director Lee Cain, revealed aides’ frustration with the government’s handling of the second wave of the virus.

+“We are so f*****,” Mr Cain wrote on October 12 2020, with Dr Warner replying: “Agreed.
+Feel like we are where we knew we would be three/four weeks ago.”

-Dr Warner said he was “continually concerned” by the lack of scientific understanding across the Government outside of Sage.
+Dr Warner also told the inquiry he was “continually concerned” by the lack of scientific understanding across the Government outside of Sage.

 He said he raised his unease in an email after lockdown, but did not share details of its contents.